ShorelineCrypto/electrum-neng/contrib/osx/README.md

  brew install PyQt5
 ```

 brew install PyQt5 took long time and may not be needed.
-Check out electrum-LTC guide
+Check out electrum mac guide
-( https://github.com/pooler/electrum-ltc/blob/master/contrib/osx/README_macos.md ) on how to meet pyQT5 or libsecp256k1 installations.
+( https://github.com/spesmilo/electrum/blob/master/contrib/osx/README_macos.md ) on how to meet pyQT5 or libsecp256k1 installations.

-In fact, the actual python 3.7.7 version installed pyQT5 is on 5.13.1 version as workaround to fix Big Sur or Monterey crash
+Finally, this version we installed PyQt5 5.13.1 module on python 3.7.7 as workaround to fix Big Sur or Monterey GUI wallet crash
 ( https://github.com/spesmilo/electrum/issues/6461 )

 #### 2. Build Electrum